GeoscienceAustralia/explorer-rock-properties-components/README.md

 # explorer-rock-properties-components
-AngularJS components related to rock properties, for use with CesiumJS.
+AngularJS components related to rock properties, for use with CesiumJS.<br/>
 This project is under development, and not ready for use.

 Potential functionality: